Shaitan Singh: Battle of Rezang La

 At 5:40 am, the Indians were fired upon by artillery and mortar.
 Again, around three hundred and fifty Chinese soldiers started to advance through nullahs.
 No. 9 Platoon held fire until the Chinese were as close as 90 m, and inflicted heavy casualties.
 As attacks from the vanguard were unsuccessful, around four hundred Chinese troops attacked from the rear.
 Simultaneously, No. 8 Platoon was fired upon with medium machine guns from the wire fencing of the post, and also received artillery and mortar fire.
 No. 7 Platoon was attacked by one hundred and twenty Chinese soldiers from the rear.
 The Indians countered with 3 inch mortar shells and killed many Chinese soldiers.
 As the last twenty survivors charged towards the post, the Indians jumped out of their trenches and engaged in hand-to-hand combat with the Chinese soldiers.
 However, the Platoon was soon encircled with the arrival of Chinese reinforcements.
 Eventually, No. 7 & 8 platoons were left with no survivors.

-During the battle, Singh continuously moved from post to post reorganizing the defenses and boosting the morale of his men.
+During the battle, Singh continuously moved from post to post reorganising the defenses and boosting the morale of his men.
 As he moved between the posts without any cover, he was seriously wounded.
 While he was being evacuated by his soldiers, the Chinese started to fire heavily on them.
 Sensing the danger, Singh ordered the soldiers to leave.
 They placed him behind a boulder, where he succumbed to his injuries.
 In the battle, the Indian side suffered 114 casualties out of 124, whereas the Chinese side had a casualty of more than 3000 personnel.
 (Note: According to the report by Indiatimes, the Indian troops suffered 114 casualties out of a 120-man force.)
 Singh's body was found at the same boulder.
-It was brought to Jodhpur and cremated with military honors.
+It was brought to Jodhpur and cremated with military honours.